CHAMBERS POOLS

 Q: What are the different Plastering options?

-Marcite: Marcite is another term used for plaster.
+A. Marcite: Marcite is another term used for plaster.
 Plaster is concrete.
 Plaster is used to waterproof the pool structure.

 Pigmented Marcite: Pigmented marcite is used to create a colored surface.
 When marcite (plaster) is pigmented with dye, it changes the color of the pool surface.
 There are various colors to choose from.